Your house is losing your hard-earned money through energy waste—and here’s what to do about it.

 When you pair these core improvements with the standard LED light bulb switch-around, smart home tech upgrades, and new energy-efficient appliances, you’ll really make an impact.

 But if you’re ready to make your house more energy efficient ASAP, you could get these upgrades at ZERO upfront cost if your house qualifies to work with Sealed.
-Take our quick and fun quiz to find out if you’re eligible!
+Complete our quick and easy questionnaire to find out if you’re eligible!

 Home air leaks cause up to 40% of the energy load you use for heating and cooling.
 That’s a LOT of waste.Energystar.gov